ESMValGroup/ESMValTool/guidance_doc.rst

 See example code on how to extract 1D ERA5 data from the CDS via the Toolbox `here <https://github.com/ESMValGroup/ESMValTool-private/blob/C3S_511_v2/esmvaltool/toolbox_1D_ERA5.py>`_

 **2.2 Extract 1-month daily 3D temperature from ERA-5**

 See example code on how to extract 3D ERA5 data from the CDS via the Toolbox `here <https://github.com/ESMValGroup/ESMValTool-private/blob/C3S_511_v2/esmvaltool/toolbox_3D_ERA5.py>`_

+**Please note:** The last two lines perform a daily mean and produce a netcdf output file.

+**2.3 Data Limitations**
+Several datasets may need to be reduced in size due to limitations of memory space for operations of ESMValTool.
+The maximum size of the dataset is determined by the machine which is used to run the ESMValTool.
+Rough guidelines for planning the dataset size would be:

+*	Machine storage available: ~dataset size x 3
+*	Machine memory available: ~dataset size x 3
+*	Machine minimum CPU requirements: single core

+We strongly suggest not exceeding these limits.
+This might require downscaling the datasets in temporal or spatial resolution for the reports.
+We advise to download parts of the required dataset from CDS to estimate the full size your data (e.g. size(one month) x 12 x number of years = full size).
+Then estimate which spatial aggregation (0.25x0.25 => 0.5x0.5 makes 2x2=4 times less space in memory or storage) or temporal aggregation (from daily to monthly data this makes ~30 times less space) is needed to a) make it possible for you to produce the reports and b) have a minimum of alteration (e.g. if spatial aggregation is done with averaging or nearest neighbor depends on your dataset, or if you have not enough space by a factor of 5, monthly means are not necessary).
+The exact extend of the downscaling (which coordinates are downscaled) is ECV dependent, and therefore has to be decided by the ECV expert user.
+We suggest the following 3 subsets as an approach for reporting 4D variables, if processing time is available:

+*	Full time resolution on one chosen level and reduced spatial resolution
+*	Full vertical resolution and reduced spatial and temporal resolution
+*	Full spatial resolution and reduced vertical and temporal resolution

+**Please note:** There is an ongoing discussion for homogenization of this approach for ERA5 data.

+**2.4 If your dataset is not CMORized…**
+Data is required to be adherent to CMOR tables to be treated by the ESMValTool.
+The tool will crash if this is not the case.
+Reference to CMOR can be found in (`<https://cmor.llnl.gov/>`_).
+Please note: we are not using the CMOR program (CMOR = Climate Model Output Rewriter) itself, only the definitions provided and described by it!
+CMOR tables reporting the definitions are available at: `<https://github.com/PCMDI/cmip5-cmor-tables>`_ Either, you perform any adjustments with the widely known tools (e.g. `cdo, nco <https://www.unidata.ucar.edu/software/netcdf/software.html>`_) or you make use of the CDS toolbox procedures (**recommended**) as described in Section 2.